tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Titanium_Compatibility_Matrix/README.md

 ### Android

-See [Installing the Android SDK](/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installing_Platform_SDKs/Installing_the_Android_SDK/) for detailed instructions.
+See [Installing the Android SDK](/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installing_Platform_SDKs/Installing_the_Android_SDK.html) for detailed instructions.

 Titanium requires the Android SDK Tools to be installed in order to allow you to develop Android applications.

 ::: warning ⚠️ Warning
 Remember that Oracle JDK is a prerequisite for Android development and should be installed first.
 You need at least JDK 8 installed.
-See [Installing Oracle JDK](/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Prerequisites/Installing_Oracle_JDK/) for instructions.
+See [Installing Oracle JDK](/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Prerequisites/Installing_Oracle_JDK.html) for instructions.
 :::

 The _Android SDK Manager_ installer may be obtained from the [Android Studio and SDK tools](https://developer.android.com/studio) site.

 #### Required Android Packages

-As of <b>Titanium 9.0.0</b>, the build system will automatically download the Android SDK platforms and tools needed.
+As of **Titanium 9.0.0**, the build system will automatically download the Android SDK platforms and tools needed.

-For <b>Titanium 8.x.x</b>, you need to installed the following packages via the Android SDK Manager yourself:
+For **Titanium 8.x.x**, you need to installed the following packages via the Android SDK Manager yourself:

 | Package | Minimum Version |
 | --- | --- |